ibm-cloud-docs/solution-tutorials/trusted-profile-for-enterprise-security.hidden.md

 ### Cloud service instance
 {: #trusted-profile-for-enterprise-security-service-instance}

-Similar to a service ID, it is possible to configure the cloud resource name (CRN) of an {{site.data.keyword.cloud_notm}} service instance.
+Similar to a service ID, it is possible to specify the cloud resource name (CRN) of an {{site.data.keyword.cloud_notm}} service instance, so that the instance is a trusted resource.
 That service instance can be located in the same or another account.
 Right now, its only supported scenario is for an [enterprise project to deploy an architecture](/docs/secure-enterprise?topic=secure-enterprise-tp-project).
 Projects, as service instances, with deployable architectures can be managed centrally in one account.
 By establishing trust through the project's CRN, it can assume the identity of a trusted profile in another account in the same or another enterprise account hierarchy, then deploy a solution pattern with its resources.

 ## Trusted profile with compute resource